 A selection of identifying information including

 A menu appears in the upper left of the web site with links to information about the database (About), this help (Help), links to other web sites at NIST that may be of interest (Links), and credits for development of this web site (Credits).
-Also, the button immediately to the right of the search box will erase the contents of the search box when clicked.
+A set of indices (by name, formula, and CAS number) may be accessed from this menu as well.